Email marketing is tough.

 9. Write in second-person viewpoint

-In 2020, direct selling sales accounted for 40.1 billion dollars.
+$40.1 billion of sales have been generated from direct selling.
 Why is it so effective?
 When you sell directly to people, you reach a level of personalization that indirect marketing simply cannot.
 You’re able to convince prospects and upsell if the opportunity strikes.

 You can incorporate direct selling in emails by writing email copy in the second-person viewpoint, i.e., you, your, and yourself.
 This gives the impression that you’re having a personal conversation with your audience.
 Hence, increasing the chances of them reading your email and converting.